Slip-and-Fall Accident Lawyers in Orange County

 The rules surrounding premises liability are complex and can become frustrating.
 That's why you need the help of a seasoned, experienced, and talented Orange County premises liability attorney who can help you navigate this complicated legal environment so you can receive the financial compensation you deserve.

 Slip-and-fall accidents always come as a surprise.
 You may be on vacation, going grocery shopping, or buying a present for someone at a store, and all of a sudden, you are reeling from a serious bodily injury.
-The team at Allen, Flatt, Ballidis & Leslie is committed to helping all victims of slip-and-fall accidents receive financial compensation that covers their medical expenses, lost income, and even their emotional pain following the accident.
-If you or a loved one has fallen and been seriously injured in Orange County, it's critical that you don't wait.
+The team at Allen, Flatt, Ballidis & Leslie is committed to helping all victims of Orange County and Costa Mesa slip-and-fall accidents receive financial compensation that covers their medical expenses, lost income, and even their emotional pain following the accident.
+If you or a loved one has fallen and been seriously injured, it's critical that you don't wait.
 Call our office at (949) 752-7474 for a free consultation.

 - Premise Liability – Don’t Let a Slip and Fall Accident Ruin Your Holiday Party